-When specifying credentials for a new server, specify a user that is a member of the local Double-Take Admin and local administrator security groups.
+When specifying credentials for a new server, specify a user that is a member of the local Double-Take Admin security group.
 Ideally, you should use a local account rather than a domain account because the domain account will fail to authenticate while failed over if the NetBIOS name and/or SPNs are failed over.
 If you want Double-Take to update DNS during failover, the account must be a member of the Domain Admins group.
-If your security policies do not allow use of this group, see DNS on page 512 and use the instructions under the Double-Take DFO utility to use a non-Domain Admins account.
+If your security policies do not allow use of this group, see DNS on page 365 and use the instructions under the Double-Take DFO utility to use a non-Domain Admins account.